-On the eastern side of Norbury, this is a basilica style church of 1935 by Caroe and Passmore.
+In a large estate on the eastern side of Seldon, this is a hall/church of 1962 by Northover and Northover.

 Designed by W. Curtis Green and constructed in 1932.

 A suburban church of 1960-61, designed by Tomei & Maxwell.

 The nave and tower, typical of their date, date from 1828-1829 and were designed by Robert Wallace, with the chancel added in 1880 by Charles Henman Jnr.
 It was made redundant in 1980 and was converted into sheltered housing in 1989.
 The churchyard is a public open space.

 Set in a large churchyard in this prosperous suburb.
 The church is by G.G.
 Scott and dates from 1854-1856.
 The memorial chapel on the south side of the chancel was added in 1956 by Caroe and Partners.
 There are several large post-WW2 windows by Hugh Easton.

 On a busy road junction, the original church dates from 1887 by W.V.
 Arnold but much was badly damaged by a fire in 1920.
 Most of the building now dates largely from 1926-1927 and was designed by W D Caroe.